-The Outreach Manager works with the BPU and the members of the Outreach Team to ensure that the tactics of this plan and the priorities of the Division of Clean Energy are accomplished.
-The Outreach Manager ensures open communication between the Outreach Team and the BPU, as well as regular reporting on Key Performance Indicators and Outreach event follow-up.
+The Outreach Manager works with the BPU and the members of the Outreach Team to accomplish the tactics of this plan and the priorities of the Division of Clean Energy.
+The Outreach Manager oversees open and effective communication between the Outreach Team and the BPU, as well as regular reporting on Key Performance Indicators and Outreach event follow-up.